Enobakhare: Greek side AEK Athens sign Nigerian striker | Goal.com

 Μπράιτ, καλώς ήρθες στην οικογένεια της ΑΕΚ#aekfc #summertransfers #aekfamily #enobakhare pic.twitter.com/IIysAdmx2Y

-Enobakhare was part of Wolves’ team that gained promotion to the Premier League after winning the 2019-20 Championship title.
+Enobakhare was part of the Wolves team that gained promotion to the Premier League after winning the 2017/18 Championship title.

-12-time league champions AEK are currently third in the league table with 56 points from 29 games and will hope the addition of the forward will boost their chances of qualifying to play European football next season.
+The 12-time league champions AEK are currently third on the league table with 56 points from 29 games, and will hope the addition of the forward will boost their chances of qualifying to play European football next season.

 The forward could make his debut for his new club when they take on Aris in a Cup tie on Wednesday.